 At Renu Energy Solutions in Charlotte, which has grown in recent years to employ 30 people at our Charlotte and Jamestown offices, we’ve by and large heard few reports of solar companies preying on customers’ lack of knowledge.
 The solar ecosystem here is filled with high-quality firms.
 But in light of the 60 cents per watt rebate for residential solar, perhaps this code of conduct is overdue or at least well-timed.
 These incentives can lure all kinds of solar players and we hope to consumers can feel confident choosing someone who’s a part of this code of conduct.
 We know that any time one person or company has a bad experience with a solar installer, it’s a detriment to all of us.

-The right standards for solar in NC
+The Right Standards for Solar in NC

-Where did these standards come from?
+The NC Solar Code of Conduct was designed to provide each customer with the highest of standards.
+But where did these standards come from?
 NCSEA and its members reviewed codes of conduct from other states, including in particular South Carolina and California, to develop some initial proposals.
 Through meetings and conversations with its 27 solar installation and financing members, the group made refinements until the companies finally adopted it.
 Look at it for yourself and learn what it means to abide by the NC solar installers’ code.